lugu/qiloop/doc/NOTES.md

 defined by an string (such as: "tcp://localhost:9559").
 Currently libqi supports two transport protocols (TCP and SSL).

-FIXME: is QiMessaging a distributed system ? is there anything in the protocol which prevent several services directory to exists concurrently on the same bus ?

 ### Comparisons

 How does QiMessaging compares with: